 ReHand App has evidence-based exercises for the active treatment of this condition!
 Write to us and we will advise you!

 Treatment proposals for Thumb Osteoarthritis

 Social media and Newspaper constantly talk about how bad is using smartphones and tablets for your hands and fingers.
 But that does not have any evidence supporting that fact.

-Also, those tools are a good way to work Sensori-Motor System when is affected.
+Those tools are a good way to work Sensorimotor System when is affected.

-Those kind of apps that Valdes K proposed has some limitations, like not able of adapting to patients evolution and pathology.
-That´s why ReHand App appeared, for solving those problems on a Tablet.
+That´s why the Digital System ReHand App appeared, for solving those problems.
 ReHand is a combination of New Technologies and latest evidence on Hand Therapy.

 Bertozzi L, Valdes K, Vanti C, Negrini S, Pillastrini P, Villafañe JH.
 Investigation of the effect of conservative interventions in thumb carpometacarpal osteoarthritis: systematic review and meta-analysis.
 Disability and Rehabilitation.
 2015; 37(22):2025-43.

 Valdes K, Von der Heyde R. An exercise program for carpometacarpal osteoarthritis based on biomechanical principles.
 Journal of hand therapy.
 2012; 25, 251-63.

 Algar L, Valdes K. Using smartphone applications as hand therapy interventions.
 Journal of Hand Therapy.
 2014; 27: 254-257.

 McGee C, O´Brien V, Van Nortwick S, Adams J, Van Heest A. First dorsal interosseus muscle contraction results in radiographic reduction of healthy thumb carpometacarpal joint.
 Journal of Hand Therapy.
 2015; 28, 375-381.